SivaAnbalagan1/micrortsFA/README.md

 "alpha = 1E-4 , gamma = 0.9, epsilon exponentially decaying from 0.2 against PuppetAB, PuppetMCTS and AHTN; and decaying from 0.1 for NaiveMCTS and StrategyTactics, after every game (decay rate ≈ 0.9984).
 All games have 3000 cycles."

 "500 games against PuppetAB, PuppetMCTS and AHTN; and in 100 games against NaiveMCTS and StrategyTactics."

+To test, you must create another config with zero alpha and epsilon.
+Let's assume it is saved at `<test-config-path>`.
+Then, run the **test** with:

+`python experimentmanagerRestartable.py -c <test-config-path> -o TEST_OUT -n N -s S --p1train-dir OUT`, where:

+TEST_OUT is the directory that will contain the output of the tests, N is the total number of repetitions, S is the number of repetitions running simultaneously (in parallel) and `OUT` is the directory where training was saved (i.e. the one specified with -o in the train command.
+The script assumes the saved policy file is `q_MetaBot_final.txt`.
+You can specify another one with the `--p1policy-file` paramter.